 Gender Inclusivity in the Classroom

 This guide addresses gender inclusivity at Barnard, particularly in classroom settings.
 While many faculty and staff may identify as transgender, nonbinary, gender nonconforming, and/or gender questioning, our guide is specifically focused on supporting students who fall within any or multiple of these categories.
 Using gender-neutral language and respecting people’s pronouns goes a long way in making students feel a sense of belonging and allowing them to feel present in their learning experiences.
 Therefore, it is crucial to learn about and integrate gender inclusive language, practices, and general knowledge into classroom settings.
 By doing so, we can empower all students at Barnard to forge forth in their learning processes uninhibited by gender oppression.
+For students and faculty interested in registering their name pronunciation and/or pronouns online, please see the NameCoach FAQ page for instructions on registering pronouns in Canvas and Columbia's Pronouns in Use Guide.
 For more information about LGBTQ+ resources within the larger Columbia University community, please see The Columbia University LGBTQ+ Guide: Resources to Foster an Affirming Community for LGBTQ+ Faculty, Students and Staff.

 Contextualizing Gender at Barnard